Frequently Asked Questions

 Installation & Configuration

-How do I add an extension to Altair AI Studio?
+How do I add Python extensions to Altair AI Studio?

-You can add extensions by placing the extension ZIP file in the default extensions directory: ~/.AltairRapidMiner/AI Studio/shared/extensions/python-extensions.
+You can also do it by manually placing the extension ZIP file in the default extensions directory: ~/.AltairRapidMiner/AI Studio/shared/extensions/python-extensions.
 For more details, see the Python Extension Loader documentation.

 Where should I place custom Python distributions?